NetFabric/NetFabric.Assertive/README.md

 When a collection is checked for empty using LINQ's `Any()` and later is projected using `Select()`, it is expected the projection is performed on all items.

-For this to happen, the enumerators returned by `GetEnumerator()` have to independent of each other.
-This is mistake that can happen, for example, when using `yield return` to generate the enumerator instead of the enumerable.
+For this to happen, all enumerators returned by `GetEnumerator()` must not share state.

 ## References